-Acute coronary syndrome (ACS) results from acute obstruction of a coronary artery, and is responsible for a high mortality rate worldwide.
-The consequences depend on the degree and location of the obstruction and vary from unstable angina to non-ST segment elevation myocardial infarction, ST segment elevation myocardial infarction and sudden cardiac death.
-The symptoms are similar in each of these syndromes (except for sudden death), involving chest discomfort with or without dyspnea, nausea and diaphoresis.
-The diagnosis is possible thanks to the electrocardiogram that is essential and the existence or absence of serological markers.
-In addition to these initial resources, other diagnostic methods are important, such as stress electrocardiogram, echocardiography, nuclear cardiology, computed tomography angiography, exercise test.
-Other necessary measures are the stratification of the identified cases according to the degree of risk, availability of a coronary intensive care unit and the establishment of the opportune treatment that consists of oxygen therapy, analgesia, sedation and antiplatelet, anticoagulants, nitrates, beta-blockers drugs, reperfusion of emergency with fibrinolytic drugs, percutaneous intervention or, occasionally, myocardial revascularization surgery to provide the recovery and consequently a better quality of life for the patient.
-This brief review aims to discuss the diagnostic and therapeutic resources available and the appropriate risk stratification for adequate care for victims of acute coronary heart disease in a timely manner in a hospital setting.
+Acute coronary syndrome (ACS) results from acute obstruction of a coronary artery which is responsible for a high mortality rate worldwide.
+The consequences depend on the degree and location of the obstruction and vary from unstable angina to non-ST segment elevation myocardial infarction (NSTEMI), ST-segment elevation myocardial infarction, and sudden cardiac death.
+The symptoms are similar in each of these syndromes (except for sudden death), involving chest discomfort with or without dyspnea, nausea, and diaphoresis.
+The diagnosis is possible; thanks to the electrocardiogram that is essential and the existence or absence of serological markers.
+In addition to these initial resources, other diagnostic methods are noteworthy, such as stress electrocardiogram, echocardiography, nuclear cardiology, computed tomography angiography, and exercise test.
+Other necessary measures are the stratification of the identified cases according to the degree of risk, availability of a coronary intensive care unit, and the establishment of the opportune treatment that consists of oxygen therapy, analgesia, sedation, antiplatelet, anticoagulants, nitrates, beta-blockers drugs, reperfusion of emergency with fibrinolytic drugs, percutaneous intervention or, occasionally, myocardial revascularization surgery to provide the recovery and consequently a better quality of life for the patient.
+This brief review aims to discuss the available diagnostic and therapeutic resources and the appropriate risk stratification for adequate care for the victims of acute coronary heart disease promptly in a hospital setting.